mmwithiga/DynamicCityscape/README.md

 ## **Acknowledgments**
 - This project uses the Pygame library for creating animations.
-- Special thanks to the group of 5 who collaborated to make this project possible!
+- Special thanks to the group 2 members who collaborated to make this project possible!

 ---